annadragan/capstone-project/README.md

 - Go to [Upload presets](https://cloudinary.com/console/settings/upload#upload_presets)
 - Click `Enable` unsigned uploading
 - Copy the preset name (the 8 character hash below name)
 - Add your cloudname and preset name to `.env.local`.
-You can use `.env.example` to create your own `.env.local` inside the `.gitignore`
+You can use `.env.example` to create your own `.env.local`

 ---